What’s Safety Helmet? Types Of Safety Helmets and Their Uses

 What’s Safety Helmet?

 A safety helmet is a form of protective headgear worn to shield the head from injuries such as impact from falling objects, collisions, or protection against certain environmental conditions.
-It is a type of personal protective equipment (PPE) designed to safeguard the wearer’s head, one of the body’s most vulnerable parts to injuries.
+It is a type of personal protective equipment designed to safeguard the wearer’s head, one of the body’s most vulnerable parts to injuries.
 Safety helmets are typically made from hard, impact-resistant materials like plastic or fibreglass and often have a padded interior for comfort and additional protection.

 Safety helmets are used in various industries and activities, including construction, mining, road safety, sports, and manufacturing.
 They might also be called hard hats, helmets, or protective headgear in different contexts.